rsonger/software-engineering-lab/_posts/2026-05-20-the_matrix.md

 ```

 We first import the `math` functions for sine, cosine and tangent to use when calculating our matrices, and the constant $\pi$ (pi) for converting view angles to radians.
-We also use the [`numpy.array`](https://numpy.org/doc/stable/reference/generated/numpy.array.html){:target="_blank"} function to create NumPy arrays for each of our matrices.
+Here we use the [`numpy.array`](https://numpy.org/doc/stable/reference/generated/numpy.array.html){:target="_blank"} function to create NumPy arrays for each of our matrices.
-This gives us an advantages of less memory use, shorter processing times, and access to the `@` operator for easy matrix multiplication.
+This gives us access to the performance benefits of the NumPy library as well as the `@` operator for easy matrix multiplication.
-Instead of unpacking each matrix and calculating the product manually, we can simply multiply matrices as `matrix1 @ matrix2`.
+Without the `@` operator, we would need to unpack each matrix and calculate the product manually, but with NumPy we can simply multiply matrices like this `matrix1 @ matrix2` instead.

 <input type="checkbox" class="checkbox inline"> Add the following code to `matrix.py` for defining the class and its method which gives the identity matrix.